Using the Time Tool

 4. Click Type: Select... when the Add Time Component dialog box opens.

-A Fixed Time Offset component is a time instant offset by a fixed time relative to another time instant component.
+The Fixed Time Offset component type is a time instant offset by a fixed time relative to another time instant component.

 1. Select Fixed Time Offset () in the Select Component Type list when the Select Component Type dialog box opens.